Ruila/Ruila/README.md

 ---
 ### About Me

 Hi, I'm William.
 I'm a web developer who wants to make his life awesome through programming.
 I also love do something about maintaining mental health, such as photography, reading.
-The avatar is one of my favorite works, which I blent two images together to make multiple exposure effect.
+The avatar is one of my favorite works, which I blent two images together to make multiple exposure effect.<br><br>
 The folder called diary is the record about what impressed me on work.

 ---